-Property used for bona-fide agriculture purposes 0% Small holdings used for bona-fide agriculture purposes 0% • Property used for bona-fide agriculture purposes where the owner/tenant supply free basic services to farm workers 0% Property zoned as agriculture which is not used for agriculture purposes 0% State-owned property: residential 0% State-owned property: public infrastructure 30% Other state property 0% Municipal property used for municipal purpose; 100% Municipal property not used for municipal purpose; 0% State owned property: Schools 20% State trust land 0% Protected areas 100% Properties on which national monuments are situated and used for residential purposes only 0% Properties on which national monuments are situated and used for business and commercial purposes 0% Properties owned by benevolent organisations and used to further the objectives of such organisations 100% • Properties owned by a land reform beneficiary or his/her heirs for the first ten years as from date of the first registration of the title deed in the Deeds Office 100% mited Pages and Expanded Features religious body or organisation and primarily used as 100% a place of worship including the official dwelling of a minister or employee of that organisation who officiates at services. • Property registered in the name of a private school which is registered in terms of an act.
-20% • Property situated in the rural area which is zoned as non-agriculture • Property registered in the name of a charitable organisation and/or church that house the poor 100%
+· Property used for bona-fide agriculture purposes 0% Small holdings used for bona-fide agriculture purposes 0% Property used for bona-fide agriculture purposes where the owner/tenant supply free 0% basic services to farm workers Property zoned as agriculture which is not used for agriculture purposes 0% State-owned property: residential 0% State-owned property: public infrastructure 30% Other state property 0% Municipal property used for municipal purpose; 100% Municipal property not used for municipal purpose; 0% State owned property: Schools 20% State trust land 0% Protected areas 100% Properties on which national monuments are situated and used for residential purposes only • Properties on which national monuments are situated and used for business and 0% commercial purposes Properties owned by benevolent organisations and used to further the objectives of such 100% organisations Properties owned by a land reform beneficiary or his/her heirs for the first ten years as 100% from date of the first registration of the title deed in the Deeds Office

+Property registered in the name of a religious body or organisation and primarily used a a place of worship including the official dwelling of a minister or employee of th organisation who officiates at services.
+Property registered in the name of a private school which is registered in terms of a act. an 20% Property situated in the rural area which is zoned as non-agriculture 30% Property registered in the name of a charitable organisation and/or church that house the poor se 100%